White Collar Crimes

 • Incarceration: Depending on the severity of the particular offense, you may face imprisonment, further affecting your personal and professional life.

-Defenses Against Tax Evasion Charges
+Defenses Against Tax Evasion Charges in NYC

 Some common defenses against tax evasion charges may include: